-43. (1) Every warrant of arrest issued by a Court under Form of warrant of arrest this Code shall be in writing and signed by a magistrate or, in the case of the Supreme Court, by the Chief Justice, a Judge or the Registrar, and it shall bear the seal of the Court.

-(2) Every such warrant shall remain in force until it is cancelled by the Court which issued it or until it is executed.
+- 43. (1) Every warrant of arrest issued by a Court under this Code shall be in writing and signed by a magistrate or, in the case of the Supreme Court, by the Chief Justice, a Judge or the Registrar, and it shall bear the seal of the Court. - (2) Every such warrant shall remain in force until it is cancelled by the Court which issued it or until it is executed.